Spezelechse/movies-v3/README.md

 Movies V3
 =========

 This project will contain all features from [V2](https://github.com/Spezelechse/movies-v2) and add some new ones.
-The biggest difference to V2 will be that the backend is based on [Zend Framework 2](http://framework.zend.com/) and the fronted on [jquery](http://jquery.com/).
+The biggest difference to V2 will be that the backend is based on [Zend Framework 2](http://framework.zend.com/) and the fronted on [jquery](http://jquery.com/) and [Bootstrap 3](http://getbootstrap.com/).

 Some of the new features will be:
 - multilingual (V2 was just german)